 Growing up in precarious circumstances in Detroit towards the end of the Second World War, Rosenberg regularly experienced violence in various forms.
 His father also seemed to have little empathy for his son, which is why he called him „Stone Face“.

-The mother was an extroverted card player and professional bowler who encouraged her boy to hit back mercilessly when conflicts arose.
-Marshall Rosenberg adopted a dual strategy.
+The mother was an extroverted card player and professional bowler who encouraged her boy to play at Conflictto strike back mercilessly.
+Marshall Rosenberg adopted a double strategy.
 He made himself invisible within the family.
 At school and on the street, he developed into a feared bully.
 Non-violent communication can be applied to any conflict.

 The rest of the story is also characterized by numerous hurdles, pain and violence, which I will not go into further in this article.